deng-ai-lab/soScope/README.md

 ## Demonstration

-We provide 4 Jupyter Notebook  demonstrations under `soScope_demo`.
-The demonstrations include 4 spatial omics:
+We provide Jupyter Notebooks (see `soScope_demo`) for the demonstration of applying soScope on the negative binomial distribution, Poisson distribution, Gaussian distribution, and joint distribution for spatial multiomics.
+The demonstration includes:

-1.  `soScope_demo/soScope_demo_NB.ipynb`: Negative binomial distribution for spatial transcriptomics;
+1. Data in the aforementioned distribution;
-2.  `soScope_demo/soScope_demo_Poisson.ipynb`: Poisson distribution for spatial-CUT&Tag;
+2. Config files for neural networks;
-3.  `soScope_demo/soScope_demo_Gaussian.ipynb`: Gaussian distribution for slide-DNA-seq PCs;
+3. Train and inference codes;
-4.  `soScope_demo/soScope_demo_Multiomics.ipynb`: Poisson and negative binomial distribution for spatial-CITE.
+4. Visualization of results.

-Our demonstrations are run by Python = 3.6 with packages PyTroch= 1.8.0, PyG = 1.7.2, and Numpy = 1.16.2.
 We take the Jupyter Notebooks `soScope_demo/soScope_demo_NB.ipynb` as an example to explain the soScope settings.

 #### 1. Data

 369 “low-resolution” spots with aggregated gene expressions (X), morphological image features generated from a pretrained Inception-v3 model at high resolution (Y), and spatial neighboring relations (A).
-Genes analyzed: MT1G, FABP1, EPCAM in the Epithelium region; CNN1, MYH11, TAGLN in the Muscularis region; PTPRC, HLA-DRA, CD74 in the Immune region.
+Genes analyzed: MT1G, FABP1, EPCAM in the epithelium region; CNN1, MYH11, TAGLN in the muscularis region; PTPRC, HLA-DRA, CD74 in the immune region.

 #### 2. Config files for neural networks